 Figure 1.
 2D-HELS MS Seq of representative RNA samples. (a) Workflow for 2D-HELS MS Seq.
 The major steps include 1) hydrophobic tag-labeling of RNA to be sequenced, 2) acid hydrolysis, 3) LC-MS measurement, 4) extraction and analysis of MFE data, and 5) sequence generation via algorithms or manual calculation. (b) Sample preparation protocol including introducing a biotin tag to the 3´-end of RNA for 2D-HELS MS Seq. (c) Separation of the 3´-ladder from the 5´-ladder and other undesired fragments in a 2D mass-retention time (tR) plot based on systematic changes in tRs of 3´-biotin-labeled mass-tR ladder fragments of RNA #1 (19 nt).
 The sequences are de novo and automatically read out directly by a base-calling algorithm9. (d) Simultaneous sequencing of 5´-biotin labeled RNA #1 and RNA #2, 19 nt and 20 nt, respectively.
 Methods for introducing a biotin tag to the 5´-end of RNA are different than that of 3´-biotinylation, and can be found in the previous published protocol9.
 The 5´-end of two RNAs (RNA #1 and RNA #2) are biotinylated and their 5´-biotinylated ladders can be easily identified; both 5´-biotinylated ladders are easily separated from their unlabeled 3´-ladders in the 2D mass-tR plot after LC-MS, because the biotinylated ladder components have the larger tR shifts due to the hydrophobicity of the biotin, while unlabeled ladder components are in the lower tR region.
-Although the 5´-ladders and 3´-ladders co-exist, they do not interfere the sequence interpretation of two mixed RNA strands.
+Although the 5´-ladders and 3´-ladders co-exist, they do not interfere with the sequence interpretation of two mixed RNA strands.
 Each sequence of these two RNAs are manually acquired from 5´-biotinylated ladders based on the computational algorithm-processed data8,9.
 This figure has been modified from Zhang et al.9.

 Figure 2.
 Converting pseudouridine (ψ) to its adduct for 2D-HELS MS Seq. (a) HPLC profile of the crude product of the reaction converting ψ to its CMC adduct in a 20 nt RNA (RNA #6) that contains one ψ. (b) Sequencing of a ψ-containing RNA #6.
 The conversion of the ψ to the CMC-ψ adducts (ψ*) results in a 252.2076 Dalton increase in mass and a significant increase in tR because of its mass and hydrophobicity of the CMC.
 Thus, a dramatic shift starting at the position of 8 can be observed in the mass-tR plot, indicating that this is a ψ at the position of 8 in the RNA sequence.
 The sequences are manually acquired based on the computational algorithm-processed data8,9.
 This figure has been modified from Zhang et al.9.